KDE/documentation-develop-kde-org/content/docs/contribute/formatting.md

 We have tooling that parses through shortcodes.

-Adding a line between shortcodes ensures the absence of any parsing error.
+Adding a line between shortcodes ensures that no parsing error occurs.

 ## Adding images